 I am also committed to my role as an educator and have pursued a range of teaching and mentorship experiences necessary to becoming a well-rounded academic.
 I have taught Global Studies at Providence College, graduate level qualitative methods in Brown's Department of Sociology, and Spatial Demography at the University of Campinas in Brazil.

 - Baiocchi, Gianpaolo, Elizabeth A. Bennett, Alissa Cordner, Peter Taylor Klein, Stephanie Savell.
-Forthcoming 2013.
+2014.
 "The Civic Imagination: Making a Difference in American Political Life."
 Paradigm Publishers.

 - Klein, Peter Taylor.
 Forthcoming.
 "Accessing Scarce Resources in the Brazilian Amazon: Voluntary Associations and Secure Land Title."
 Latin American Research Review.

 - Elizabeth A. Bennett, Alissa Cordner, Peter Taylor Klein, Stephanie Savell, Gianpaolo Baiocchi.
 Forthcoming 2013.
 "Disavowing Politics: Civic Engagement in an Era of Political Skepticism."
 American Journal of Sociology.